Skip Navigation

 Take the Water Taxi to D.C.

-Take the scenic route from Old Town Alexandria to The Wharf or Georgetown in D.C. on City Cruises by Hornblower’s high-speed water taxi.
+Take the scenic route from Old Town Alexandria to The Wharf, Georgetown or Navy Yard in D.C. on City Cruises’ high-speed water taxi.
 From there, find access to the National Mall, monuments and museums.

 Visitors observe a Triceratops skeleton and a T. rex skeleton in a museum exhibit.
 A woman and children read an information display while other people look at the dinosaur fossils behind a barrier.